Chapter 1 5 questions Graded in-browser Saved locally

 Unanswered

 Q5.
-First exercise: range from round-trip time
+Find range from round-trip time

 Show hint

 Range = speed of sound × round-trip time ÷ 2.
+Divide by 2 because the measured time covers both directions.

 Show reasoning

-1500 × 2.0 ÷ 2 = 1500, so the one-way range is 1500 m.
+1500 × 2.0 ÷ 2 = 1500, so the one-way range to the target is 1500 m.

-• Passive is "listen only"; active sends a ping and listens for the echo.
+• Passive sonar listens to sound in the water; active sonar transmits sound and listens for the echo.